yuk068/advanced-computer-vision-mat3563/LAB1/LAB1_D_RANSAC.md

 ### Common Challenges in Image Stitching

-Despite significant advancements, image stitching still faces several challenges that can degrade the quality of the final panorama [14]:
+Despite significant advancements, image stitching still faces several challenges that can degrade the quality of the final panorama:

 1.  **Parallax**: This is one of the most significant challenges.
 Parallax occurs when the camera's viewpoint changes between shots, causing objects at different depths to shift relative to each other.
 If the scene is not perfectly planar or the camera is not rotated precisely around its optical center, parallax errors can lead to ghosting, double images, or misalignments, especially for nearby objects.
 While homographies can perfectly align planar scenes, they struggle with non-planar scenes under parallax.